misteralex/XDAQ/README.md

 ### From source
 - Download the latest release
-- Or clone it from Github using the command `git clone git@github.com:misteralex/Debianinux.git`
+- Or clone it from Github using the command `git clone git@github.com:misteralex/XDAQ
-- Check the Debianinux tutorial and this readme about usage options.
+- Read the XDAQ Guide for more info

 ## Requirements
-You need to have Debianinux or equivalent environment that include Arduino IDE, Eclipse C++ IDE with "Arduino Eclipse IDE V2" plugin or Arduino-Makefile.
+You need to have a Debian based environment (Wheezy, Jessie), Ubuntu or a virtual Debian based appliance like Debianinux

 ## Usage
-To use these examples is enough open them through Eclipse or use standard make tool from terminal.
+The XDAQ Guide is a comprehensive document to use XDAQ project as you like.
+It is strongly adviced to use XDAQ Tools.

-Refer to www.embeddedrevolution.info for more information (see Debianinux and XDAQ Guides).
+Refer to www.embeddedrevolution.info for more information.

 ## License

-XDAQ, Debianinux as well as XTable/XEEPROM Arduino libraries and the related documentation are free software; you can redistribute them and/or modify them under the terms of the GNU GFDL License as published by the Free Software Foundation.
+XDAQ, Debianinux as well as XTable/XEEPROM Arduino libraries and the related documentation are free software; you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation.

 ## Contribution
 Copyright AF 2015